QuantEcon/lecture-source-py/source/rst/short_path.rst

 * :math:`c(v, w)` is the cost of traveling from :math:`v` to :math:`w`

-Hence, if we know the function :math:`J`, then finding the best path is almost trivial
+Hence, if we know the function :math:`J`, then finding the best path is almost trivial.

 But how to find :math:`J`?